whimsicalraps/Just-Friends/Just-Type.md

 ## Synthesis

-Synthesis is as its name boringly suggests, a synthesizer.
+Synthesis is, as its name boringly suggests, a synthesizer.
 Further, it is a polyphonic synthesizer of six independent voices.
 Control is either explicitly per voice, or can be dynamically assigned in a traditional polysynth fashion.

-Enter *Synthesis* with `JF.MODE 1` / `mode(1)` and switching to *sound*.
+Enter *Synthesis* with `JF.MODE 1` / `ii.jf.mode(1)` and switching to *sound*.

 The voices are centered around Just Friends' manifold generators, with pitch controlled digitally rather than with the panel controls.
-Each generator is shaped by RAMP & CURVE as per normal, then passed to a Vactrol Low-Pass Gate model to impart dynamics.
-The Vactrol model implements rudimentary envelope shaping of the velocity, controlled by TIME, for envelope speed, and INTONE, for attack-release shaping.
-These envelopes are controlled by the transient / sustain / cycle mode, and may be excited either digitally or via the hardware TRIGGERS.
+Each generator is shaped by *RAMP* & *CURVE* as per normal, then passed to a Vactrol Low-Pass Gate model to impart dynamics.
+The Vactrol model implements rudimentary envelope shaping of the velocity, controlled by *TIME*, for envelope speed, and *INTONE*, for attack-release shaping.
+These envelopes are controlled by the *transient* / *sustain* / *cycle* switch, and may be excited either digitally or via the hardware *TRIGGERS*.

 Internally each voice contains a linked sinewave oscillator providing frequency modulation over the function generator.
-FM amount or index, is controlled with the FM knob & CV input.
-The knob functions as normal with INTONE modulation CCW, and uniform modulation CW.
-CV input is a traditional CV-offset where positive voltage increases, and negative decreases modulation.
-The frequency relationship between the modulation & carrier oscillators is set via the RUN jack, though is matched at 1:1 with no cable attached.
+FM index (ie. amount), is controlled with the *FM* knob & CV input.
+The knob functions as normal with INTONE-style modulation CCW, and uniform modulation CW. *FM* CV input is a traditional CV-offset where positive voltage increases, and negative decreases modulation.
+The frequency relationship between the modulation & carrier oscillators is set via the *RUN* jack, though is matched at 1:1 with no cable attached.
 Positive voltages move toward 2:1 at 5V, while negative sweeps down to 1:2 at -5V giving many grumbles.

-The JF.VOX and JF.NOTE commands are designed to create complete notes in the General MIDI sense.
+The `VOX` / `play_voice` and `NOTE` / `play_note` commands are designed to create complete notes in the General MIDI sense.
 They simultaneously set the pitch of a voice & begin / end an envelope cycle.
-Physical TRIGGERS on the other hand, will only trigger the envelope, using whatever pitch & velocity are currently set for that voice, encouraging combinations of digital & voltage control.
+Physical `TRIGGERS` on the other hand, will only trigger the envelope, using whatever pitch & velocity are currently set for that voice, encouraging combinations of digital & voltage control.
+Pitch can be set directly with `PITCH` / `pitch` to slew between tones without triggering notes.

 ### Individual voice control (6 monosynth voices)